ChrisZie/HugoSymphony/content/service/webdesign/_index.md

     image: https://cdn.pixabay.com/photo/2016/08/06/15/09/computer-1574533_1280.jpg
     imagealttext: Registration
     subtext: Naming and Hosting
     description: We create a shortlist of the best website and domain names for you to choose from.
-Once you select your preference, we set the website up on the fastest and most secure hosting service available, and transer all your data from any existing websites or services to the new service.
+Once you select your preference, we set the website up on the fastest and most secure hosting service available, and transfer all your data from any existing websites or services to the new service.
     description2: Deliverable - Domain and Hosting Summary
   - name: Final Delivery
     image: https://cdn.pixabay.com/photo/2017/01/04/21/00/new-years-eve-1953253_1280.jpg